Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

    $$
    so performance (speed) decreases slightly due to the additional hop and higher cumulative latency.

    Privacy improves because an extra relay increases path diversity and makes end-to-end correlation attacks more difficult.
-In short, **4 nodes reduce performance slightly but strengthen anonymity** by adding another layer of relay separation between the user and destination.
+In short, 4 nodes reduce performance slightly but strengthen anonymity by adding another layer of relay separation between the user and destination.

 ---

 ## Q2

-We have four data privacy techniques (alphabetized):

-- Differential privacy
-- k-anonymity
-- PIR (Private Information Retrieval)
-- SMPC (Secure Multiparty Computation)

 **(a)** **k-anonymity**
 k-anonymity is suitable because it allows the company to release a dataset for public use while ensuring that each user’s record is indistinguishable from at least $k-1$ others based on key identifiers.
 This prevents contestants from identifying specific individuals while still allowing data analysis for improving algorithms.